shimspedy/sengov/content/states/new-hampshire/sandra-panek/_index.md

 ---
-date: 2024-05-28T11:54:12-05:00
+date: 2025-03-01T11:54:12-05:00
 title: "Sandra Panek"
 seo_title: "contact Representative Sandra Panek"
 subheader:
      greeting: Contact Representative Sandra Panek
-     description: Sandra Panek is an American politician who serves as a Republican member for the Hillsborough 1st district of the New Hampshire House of Representatives.
-Sandra Panek assumed office on December 7, 2022.
-Her current term ends on December 4, 2024.
+     description: Sandra Panek is a Republican member of the New Hampshire House of Representatives.
+She represents Hillsborough District 1 and assumed office on December 7, 2022.
+Her current term is set to end on December 2, 2024.
 description: Contact Representative Sandra Panek of New Hampshire.
 Contact information for Sandra Panek includes email address, phone number, and mailing address.
 image: sandra-panek.jpeg
 video: